Catching Up With the Orellana Family

 Throughout this process, there were moments when the Orellanas felt lost and confused, however, with a courageous spirit and support from the House, they were able to persevere and see their wishes come true.

 Tatiana and Steve are happy to report that Leiya is doing better than ever!
 She is no longer reliant on a ventilator, and will hopefully have her tracheostomy removed soon.
 While she has had a developmental delay, Leiya is thriving as she is cognitively “caught up.”
 Through her various physical therapy sessions, Leiya is learning to physically advance and will be walking in no time.
 For the Orellana family, things are looking up every day.
 “It feels good to be on the other side of the transplant journey” Tatiana expresses.
 While this process was a bumpy road for the Orellanas, Leiya’s journey has been a life-changing experience.
 “Our baby teaches us about life everyday” Tatiana says- and what a precious gift that is.

-Moving forward, they are excited to provide a helping hand to the Howie’s House transplant patients and families, as they understand the degree of stress this journey can entail.
-Specifically, the Orellanas hope to be Home Cook Heroes, a program where volunteer groups cook meals for the Howie’s House guests each night, as that was an invaluable asset for the Orellanas when they were guests themselves.
-As a “home away from home” for transplant patients and caregivers, the Howie’s House always strives to provide our families with optimal care and comfort.
-While this process can be filled with uncertainty, the Orellana family demonstrates that there is success through the transplantation process, and the Howie’s House will always be there to provide comfort and support.
+Moving forward, they are excited to provide a helping hand to the Gift of Life Howie’s House transplant patients and families, as they understand the degree of stress this journey can entail.
+Specifically, the Orellanas hope to be Home Cook Heroes, a program where volunteer groups cook meals for the House guests each night, as that was an invaluable asset for the Orellanas when they were guests themselves.
+As a “home away from home” for transplant patients and caregivers, the Gift of Life Howie’s House always strives to provide our families with optimal care and comfort.
+While this process can be filled with uncertainty, the Orellana family demonstrates that there is success through the transplantation process, and the Gift of Life Howie’s House will always be there to provide comfort and support.